libvips/libvips/doc/libvips-colour.md

 Use [method@Image.colourspace] to move an image to a target colourspace using the best sequence of colour transform operations.

+Use [method@Image.uhdr2scRGB] to convert an SDR image with an attached gainmap to a full HDR scRGB image.

 Secondly, there are a set of operations for calculating colour difference metrics.
 Finally, libvips wraps LittleCMS and uses it to provide a set of operations for reading and writing images with ICC profiles.